GENERAL - covid-19 changes in red (updated for 2021)

 Are the tents heated?

 Yes!
 All of our tents in the Encampment come with an electric heater and the tents are set up on permanent wooden floors, covered with thick area rugs.
 The tents are constructed of heavy canvas to help keep heat in at night and breathe during the day.
-Our beds are all covered with heavy comforters to keep you cozy.
+Our beds are all covered with down comforters to keep you cozy.
 We also use electric mattress warming pads in the early spring and fall.

 We have more than 2 kids, can we bring our own tent?

 No; we do not allow private tents on our site - with the exception of historical re-enactment groups with period tents (by special arrangement).
 We have tents available to rent in a variety of shapes and sizes, including 2 family / group tents that can each accommodate up to 8 people.